Gay Jacobsen D'Asaro

 She attended the University of California, Santa Barbara from 1972 to 1974 and fenced as a member of the UC Santa Barbara Gauchos.
-She later transferred and fenced for San Jose State University in late the 1970s and early 1980s.
+She later transferred and fenced for San Jose State University in the late 1970s and early 1980s.
 She holds a record for two National Titles, and was a 1-rated Referee.
 She was inducted into the USFA Hall of Fame in 2004.
 As a child, she lived in Ripon, California, and later, lived in Ashland, Oregon, where she taught private fencing lessons.
 She was a student of coach Michael D'Asaro Sr., whom she later married.
 As of 2006, she no longer uses last name D'Asaro, and now goes by her married name: Gay (Jacobsen) MacLellan.